Jacques Saadé: Biography

 Based on his father's advice, Saadé did an internship in New York to learn about shipping after his graduation.
-This is where he discovered the container (capacity: one cubic metre) used by the American army during the Vietnam war.
+This is where he discovered the container (capacity: one cubic metre) used by the American army during the Vietnam War.
 In a Les Echos article, Saadé said: "I thought the container was an excellent idea for transporting goods as it was closed, easy and quick."

 The 1978 war in Lebanon prompted him to move to Marseille.
-This is where he set up Compagnie maritime d’affrètement (CMA) with his brother Johnny on September 13 the same year.
+This is where he set up Compagnie maritime d’affrètement (CMA) with his brother Johnny on September 13 of the same year.
 The company initially operated services between Marseille, Beirut and Syria.
 Saadé said: "I wanted the sea.
 Marseille is beautiful and the sea looks a little like that in Beirut."

-In the beginning there was family tension between Jacques Saadé and his brother Johnny.
+In the beginning, there was family tension between Jacques Saadé and his brother Johnny.
 After difficult family disputes, Jacques took the helm alone.

-In 1983, Saadé made the decision to cross the Suez Canal and extended the company lines to Mina-Qaboos in the Gulf of Oman.
+In 1983, Saadé made the decision to cross the Suez Canal and extend the company lines to Mina-Qaboos in the Gulf of Oman.
 Jacques Saadé was trying to prepare the company for the "Far East" to win a competitive advantage over other carriers.

 In 1986, after noticing that volumes from Asia were constantly on the rise, he decided to extend CMA's shipping lines to Asia (including Japan).
 He later traveled to China himself in 1992 to open the first regional office in Shanghai, entrusting the management of the company's development in Asia to John Wang, a professor at the Shanghai Maritime University.

 In 1996 Saadé acquired CGM (Compagnie Générale Maritime) following privatization.

-Two years later in 1998 came acquisition by CMA of the National Australian Line ANL and in the following year 1999 merger of CMA and CGM and creation of the CMA CGM Group.
+Two years later in 1998 came the acquisition by CMA of the National Australian Line ANL and in the following year 1999 merger of CMA and CGM and creation of the CMA CGM Group.